 A Flood Watch means you should prepare for flooding because conditions are favorable for a specific hazardous weather event to occur.

 A Flood Warning means a hazardous weather event with flooding is imminent or already happening.

-Our AEM sister company, OneRain the Rainfall Company, specializes in helping clients understand and manage their water-related missions, including flood and road weather safety.
-OneRain’s results help improve hydrologic decision making and design standards across the United States and the world.
+Our parent company AEM sister company specializes in helping clients understand and manage their water-related missions, including flood and road weather safety.
+AEM’s results help improve hydrologic decision making and design standards across the United States and the world.

-OneRain created a solutions guide for flood forecasting and early warning, where you can learn about flood resilience, planning, and how to manage flood risks.
-Access the guide by clicking the button below:
+AEM created a solutions guide for flood forecasting and early warning, where you can learn about flood resilience, planning, and how to manage flood risks.

 You may be wondering, what is a Flood Warning System?
-According to OneRain, a complete, integrated flood early warning monitoring system solution includes all the remote site hydro-meteorological sensing instrumentation, communications equipment, central base station equipment, as well as data collection, archiving, processing, and management software designed for flood warning.
+A complete, integrated flood early warning monitoring system solution includes all the remote site hydro-meteorological sensing instrumentation, communications equipment, central base station equipment, as well as data collection, archiving, processing, and management software designed for flood warning.